thephpleague/url/4.0/components/host.md

 If you don't have a IP then you are dealing with a host name.
 A host name is a [domain name](http://tools.ietf.org/html/rfc1034) subset according to [RFC1123](http://tools.ietf.org/html/rfc1123#section-2.1).
 As such a host name can not, for example, contain an `_`.

-A host name is considered absolute or as being a fully qualified domain name (FQDN) if it ends with a `.`, otherwise it is known as being a relative or a partially qualified domain name (PQDN).
+A host name is considered absolute or as being a fully qualified domain name (FQDN) if its string representation ends with a `.`, otherwise it is known as being a relative or a partially qualified domain name (PQDN).

 ~~~php
 use League\Uri\Components\Host;